Roger Hale Sheaffe: War of 1812

 Sheaffe returned to Canada from a visit to England in July 1812.
 The next month, the War of 1812 broke out.
 Sir George Prevost, the Governor General of Canada and commander in chief of the forces there, appointed Sheaffe to command the troops at Fort George on the Niagara River.
-While Brock was absent, dealing with an American army at the Siege of Detroit, Sheaffe was required by Prevost to negotiate an armistice with the American forces on the opposite side of the river.
+While Brock was absent, dealing with an American army at the siege of Detroit, Sheaffe was required by Prevost to negotiate an armistice with the American forces on the opposite side of the river.
 Prevost may have believed that peace could be negotiated quickly, but by the time the armistice ended, the Americans had been substantially reinforced.

 Early on 13 October the Americans began crossing the Niagara at Queenston, a few miles south of Fort George.
 Brock galloped from Fort George to Queenston, arriving just in time to see the Americans capture the commanding heights and a British heavy gun battery.
 He sent orders to Sheaffe to bring reinforcements, but before they could arrive he led two frontal assaults against the heights.
 During the second, he was shot dead.
 Sheaffe arrived on the battlefield at 2pm.
 In contrast to Brock's actions, he waited for reinforcements before leading his force on a wide detour to the top of the heights, so as to shield them from American artillery.
 He then meticulously drew up his force before attacking at 4pm.
-The Americans, terrified of the Mohawks who had also joined the battle, tried to flee but were trapped against the river, and surrendered.
+The Americans, terrified of the Mohawk who had also joined the battle, tried to flee but were trapped against the river, and surrendered.
 One thousand prisoners were taken, for a cost of 50 casualties.

 Sheaffe was appointed Lieutenant Governor and commander in Upper Canada in succession to Brock, but was unpopular with the people he was to defend, and often with his own soldiers.
 During the later months of 1812 he was unable to transact business with the Legislature due to illness and other military commitments, forcing Prevost to make a personal visit to Upper Canada in February 1813.

 In April, Sheaffe was present in York, the provincial capital, to deal with the civil authorities.
 York was weakly defended and Sheaffe had only four companies of regulars, passing through en route to Fort George and other posts.
 On 27 April, an American force supported by gunboats and other armed vessels attacked.
 In the Battle of York, Sheaffe's outnumbered troops were driven back to the edge of the town.
 Sheaffe decided to preserve his regulars and ordered a retreat to Kingston, having destroyed the fort and a sloop of war under construction in the dockyard.
 The militia were left to be taken prisoner, while the town was looted by the Americans and several buildings were set on fire.

 Many prominent citizens of Upper Canada denounced Sheaffe's conduct at York, and Sir George Prevost relieved Sheaffe of his military and civil appointments in Upper Canada, putting him in charge of the troops in Montreal.